Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Generality

 Each class of the syntactic monoid is associated to a positive constant $ \lambda $ such that if $ u $ belongs to this class, the cylinder $[u]$ has a measure

 So, the measure of a cylinder depends on the class of its support (the word $ u $) and its length.
 If there exist two positive numbers $ \epsilon $ and $ M $, with $ 0 < \epsilon < \lambda < M $ for all classes, the measure is said to be homogeneous.
 The ratio between measures of cylinders of the same length is controlled by $ \frac{\epsilon}{M} $ and $ \frac{M}{\epsilon} $.
-If the greatest common divisor (G.C.D) of lengths of words of the code is 1, then the measure is mixing.
-In this case, it is said to be of Champernowne.
+If the greatest common divisor ($\gcd$) of lengths of words of the code is 1, then the measure is mixing.
+In this case, it is said to be a Champernowne measure.